 If you spot any problems in the rendered page screen shots and it isn’t due to blocked resources, you may need to consider adjusting the AJAX timeout, or digging deeper into the rendered HTML source code for further analysis.

-Our internal testing has indicated that Googlebot takes their snapshot of the rendered page at 5 seconds, which many in the industry concurred with when we discussed it more publicly last year.
+Previous internal testing indicated that Googlebot takes their snapshot of the rendered page at 5 seconds, which many in the industry concurred with when we discussed it more publicly in 2016.

 Our tests indicate Googlebot is willing to wait (approx) 5 secs for their snapshot of rendered content btw.
 Needs to be in well before then.

-Google obviously won’t wait forever, so content that you want to be crawled and indexed, needs to be available within that time, or it simply won’t be seen.
-We’ve seen cases of misfiring JS causing the render to load much later than 5 seconds, and entire websites plummeting in rankings due to pages suddenly being indexed and scored with virtually no content.
+In reality, this was via Google Search Console and real-life Googlebot is more flexible than the above, they adapt based upon how long a page takes to load content, considering network activity and things like caching play a part.
+However, Google obviously won’t wait forever, so content that you want to be crawled and indexed, needs to be available quickly, or it simply won’t be seen.
+We’ve seen cases of misfiring JS causing the render to load much later, and entire websites plummeting in rankings due to pages suddenly being indexed and scored with virtually no content.

 It’s worth noting that a crawl by our software will often be more resource intensive than a regular Google crawl over time.
 This might mean that the site response times are typically slower, and the AJAX timeout requires adjustment.

 You’ll know this might need to be adjusted if the site fails to crawl properly, ‘response times’ in the ‘Internal’ tab are longer than 5 seconds, or web pages don’t appear to have loaded and rendered correctly in the ‘rendered page’ tab.